-Management did not make any significant changes to the processes or significant assumptions used to develop the significant accounting estimates in 2017.
+- Management did not make any significant changes to the processes or significant assumptions used to develop accounting estimates in 2020. - The methods used to account for significant or unusual transactions, and the related disclosures, are considered appropriate, as applicable.

 Results of Our Audit